 The Challenge of Charlottesville: Race, Religion and Public Monuments

 The first issue discussed was the significance of public monuments.
-Professor of systematic theology, Shawn Copeland, began her analysis with a historical fact: the majority of Confederacy-related statues were erected after the Civil War, between 1890 and 1920.
+Professor of theology and African and African Diaspora Studies (AADS), Shawn Copeland, began her analysis with a historical fact: the majority of Confederacy-related statues were erected after the Civil War, between 1890 and 1920.
 Thus, in her estimation, these memorials attempt to reinstate normative anachronisms.
-Professor of history and African Diaspora Studies, Martin Summers, also argued along those lines.
+Martin Summers, professor of history and AADS, also argued along those lines.
 In his view, a statue’s meaning is dynamic.
 While memorials can initially be concordant with social norms, they can soon become discordant with prevailing perspectives.
-Using her knowledge of the institutional history of Christianity, Patricia DeLeeuw, professor emerita of theology, considered the removal of Lee’s statute an “iconoclasm,” like the Protestant Reformation.
+Using her knowledge of the institutional history of Christianity, Patricia DeLeeuw, professor emerita of theology, considered the removal of Lee’s statue an “iconoclasm,” like those of the Protestant Reformation.
 Overall, as moderator Mark Massa, S.J., added, these memorials prompt the onlooker to reconsider the United States’ civil religion and founding myth.

-Equally, the panelists assessed the role of participatory democracy in the discourse on public memorials.
-Heather Cox Richardson, professor of history, stressed that the decision to erect, relocate or remove a monument must originate in informed, open public debate.
+The panelists also assessed the role of participatory democracy in the discourse on public memorials.
+Heather Cox Richardson, professor of history, stressed that the decision to erect, relocate, or remove a monument must originate in informed, open public debate.
 Such colloquia, Richardson urged, should work to construct a “new American past,” one that borrows from liberation theology, theories of intersectional oppression, and Enlightenment principles.